 After you checked them, all the expenses have to end up with correct details in the accounting software and then matched up with your bank account statements.

 How to Automate bookkeeping

 Here is the list of tools we will be using:

-- Xpenditure - Expense management app (the hub for all expenses)
+- Rydoo - Expense management app (the hub for all expenses); previously knows as Xpenditure

 - Zapier - Links different apps together and automates the workflows (the link/glue between apps we use)